Emergency Medical Technician

 • Be able to assist in becoming a new entry level EMT-B by displaying a professional attitude set forth by new employers.

-• Acknowledge the need for continuing education
+• Acknowledge the need for continuing education courses.

 EMT Course Structure